thomaskieslich/tkmedia/Documentation/Introduction/Index.rst

 Introduction
 ===========================

 Extend the TYPO3 Text/Media Content Element with some features.
-It es more a proof of concept then an Extension.
+It is more a proof of concept then an Extension.

 :Author:    Thomas Kieslich <post@thomaskieslich.de>